What I’d Do If I Was Just Diagnosed with Celiac Disease

 - The list goes on!

 These symptoms can be linked to poor gut health (also known as leaky gut) and autoimmune disease.
-FMPs look closely at the gut, and typically first, to make sure that the body’s individual systems can work as a single system seamlessly!
+A knowledgeable FMP will look closely at the gut, and typically first, to make sure that the body’s individual systems can work as a single system seamlessly!

 Naturally, being diagnosed with a gut-related autoimmune disease like Celiac, I would like to see a FMP right away to get my leaky gut in order.
-With his or her guidance, I would learn about incorporating gut healing foods into my diet such as fermented vegetables (like real sauerkraut), gelatin, coconut oil, collagen, and possible probiotic supplementation.
+With his or her guidance, I would learn about incorporating gut healing foods into my diet, tackling any gut-related infections, and rebuilding my gut flora with beneficial bacteria.

-Once that cat is back in the bag, I can focus on things like indirectly related illnesses such as EPI, nutrient deficiencies, and anything else that isn’t cleaned up by fixing my leaky gut.
+Once that cat is back in the bag, I can focus on things like my EPI, nutrient deficiencies, and anything else that isn’t cleaned up by fixing my leaky gut.

-Have you ever tried to remove a tree by continuously cutting it down to the ground, but it just keeps coming back?
+Have you ever tried to remove a weed by continuously cutting it down to the ground, but it just keeps coming back?

 The reason it always returns is because you are missing the root.
-And what’s great is that Functional Medicine Practitioners target the root of disease!
+And what’s great is that functional medicine, when practiced the right way, targets the root of disease!

 Addressing the roots of a disease means it won’t come back.
-No “new branches” that look like other autoimmune diseases or chronic illnesses.
+No “new growth” that can become other autoimmune diseases or chronic illnesses.

 Not commonly discussed, leaving an autoimmune disease unchecked may not only lead to worse symptoms of your first diagnosis, but can also lead to a second or third disease.
-This happened to my wife, Anna who was diagnosed first with Hashimoto’s Thyroiditis and then Lupus years later.
+This happened to my wife, Anna who was diagnosed first with Hashimoto’s Thyroiditis and then developed something in the mixed connective tissue disease family years later.